bobfreitas/HadoopClient/README.md

 The example code was kept simple to illustrate the basic concept.
 An actual implementation in a production system would need to be much more complicated.
+In fact, this approach can be used to create a web interface.

 This was done with CDH 4.3 and Eclipse.

-There is a supporting article on my website that discusses how this can be used to create a Hadoop Web Interface, go the URL to learn more:
+There is a supporting article on my website that discusses how this can be used to create a Hadoop web interface, go the URL to learn more:

 http://www.lopakalogic.com/articles/hadoop-articles/hadoop-web-interface/